innashen/rsschool-cv/cv.md

 * **Telegram:** @inashen
 ------
 ##About Me
-I'm responsible, I like working and communicate well with people
+I'm responsible, I like working and communicate well with people!

 ------
 ##Skills